josevazf/42-Born2BeRoot/README.md

 `pip3 —version` - check pip version

-Install Venv module, to create an isolated virtual environment in Linux and prevent any conflict with other libraries.
+Install *venv* module, to create an isolated virtual environment in Linux and prevent any conflict with other libraries.
 Installing any library or package will install many background dependencies that can interfere with other libraries.
-To create a virtual environment for a project, you need the “venv” module, which can be installed using the command below:
+To create a virtual environment for a project, you need the *venv* module, which can be installed using the command below:

 `sudo apt install python3-venv`